-On this page we present the salient features of the current recovery in French Economy since the onset of the Great Recession in historical perspective, where the comparison is with the prior business cycles.
-We identify four business cycles in France given available data and the methods described elsewhere on our page.
-Two of the cycles seem mild and do not show substantial declines in Real GDP.
+On this page we present the salient features of the French Economy since the onset of the Great Recession in a global perspective, where the comparison is with the EU28 and the United States.

 The Role of Government

 The French entered the Great Recession with a significant and increasing stock of outstanding debt.
 The figure below shows the response as measured by the debt-to-GDP ratio.